EuniceOlorunshola/StudentNameFinderApp/README.md

 2. Open zip folder in Android Studio
 3. Build the project

-Or you can view my app in the demo video walkthrough below : https://youtu.be/QTplhujoRDU
+Or you can view my app in the demo video walkthrough : https://youtu.be/QTplhujoRDU